ryanfowler/precompress/README.md

 ### Example

-Precompress the files in the current directory using brotli, deflate, and gzip:
+Precompress the files in the current directory using brotli, gzip, and zstd:

 ```
-precompress --brotli --deflate --gzip .
+precompress . --brotli --gzip --zstd
 ```

 ## TODO